 Leonardo da Vinci lived in Milano for over 20 years, the place where he lived the longest, and the city is steeped in the history, masterpieces and legacy of his genius.

-Without doubt the most celebrated example of Leonardo’s work is the Last Supper wall painting located in the refectory of the convent annex to the church of Santa Maria delle Grazie.
-The masterpiece is very fragile and visitors’ entry is limited so advance planning is advised.
+Undoubtedly, the most celebrated example of Leonardo’s work is the Last Supper wall painting, located in the refectory of the convent annex to the church of Santa Maria delle Grazie.
+The masterpiece is very fragile and visitors’ entry is limited, so advance planning is advised.
 Find out how to buy tickets for the Ultima Cena.

 After a morning dedicated to cultural enrichment, we invite you to discover Milano as the world capital of fashion and shopping.